-□ They have registered at the main desk and have left an ID.

-- \Box They are escorted to and from the lobby. - □ They abide by OVERNIGHT VISITORS guidelines if they are to remain overnight.

-□ They always enter and exit the residence halls by the main doors unless they are registered at the front desk and are accompanied by their host.

-□ They abide by all residence hall guidelines.

-\Box At all times, each resident is responsible for the actions of the guest that she/he signs in whether or not the guest is a Rivier student.
+- They have registered at the main desk and have left an ID. - They are escorted to and from the lobby. - They abide by OVERNIGHT VISITORS guidelines if they are to remain overnight. - They always enter and exit the residence halls by the main doors unless they are registered at the front desk and are accompanied by their host. - They abide by all residence hall guidelines. - At all times, each resident is responsible for the actions of the guest that they sign in whether or not the guest is a Rivier student.